jacobbieker/Aperio_imaging_consolidator/README.md

 4. If necessary, change the names of the columns in config.yml by opening it up in a text editor
 5. Double click on aperio_consolidator.sh to run the program
 6. A file called "consolidated_files.xlsx" should be created in the same folder, it contains the output of this script

+# Testing

+To test this program, open the testing subfolder.
+If necessary, edit the testConfig.yml file to change the testing parameters.

+Run test.py to create dummy test files based off any input file.

+Currently has to be to manually checked against expected files (stored in expected)

+Cases currently covered:
+- Large sets (>4000) of files

+Cases needed to be covered:
+- Empty files?
+- Partially empty rows?
+- Columns not lining up
+- Naming convention errors